paulheayn-usds/paulheayn-usds/ssa/prepare retirement/README.md

 # <a name="problem"></a>User Problems
 * I don't know how social security retirement works
-* There are a lot of options
+* There are a lot of calculator options and I'm not sure which one to pick
-* I don't know what I'll need to get the information I'm looking for
+* I don't know what documents I'll need to get the information I'm looking for
 * I can't log into My Social Security

 # <a name="solution"></a>Solution